 I am thankful for the LA Baptist Rescue Mission.
 I was able to preach every Saturday during my first year of Bible college in 1986.

-I am thankful for those who developed Cognitive Processing Therapy and for those who took me through the difficult process.
+I am thankful for those who developed Cognitive Processing Therapy and for those who took me through the painful process.

-I am thankful for Candice, Samantha and Jacob our young adult children who still wants to spend time with us.
+I am thankful for Candice, Samantha, and Jacob, our young adult children who still want to spend time with us.

 I am thankful for the Pastor and the congregation of Oswego Baptist Church for sponsoring my ordination in 1986.

 I am thankful for “Train a Dog, Save a Warrior” for providing training and certification of my service dog Delrin.